anastasiaaaudiw/os212/links.md

 ### [🖇  REPO](https://github.com/anastasiaaaudiw/os212) | [🖊  LOG](TXT/mylog.txt) | [🛋 HOME](index.md) |[🧸 TIPS](https://anastasiaaaudiw.github.io/os212/TIPS)

 ### [🔺 Scele - Fasilkom UI](https://scele.cs.ui.ac.id/)
-This website is essential to every Fasilkom UI student.
-Because almost all course resources are provided on this website, thus I find it very convenient for the OS course since it'll be easy for me to commute to the website.

 ### [🔺 Operating System Course Site - Fasilkom UI](https://os.vlsm.org/)
-This site is build by the OS lecturer as a facilitator site for the students.
-I find this link helpful because I can access the materials and information easily by clicking this site, it also contains links to lecture materials, exam questions, as well as assignments.

 ## WEEK 01
 ### [➡ Begineer's introduction of Operating System](https://www.geeksforgeeks.org/introduction-of-operating-system-set-1/)